-Trump says India's tariff hike unacceptable, demands withdrawal
+Trump demands withdrawal of India's 'unacceptable' tariff hike

 India’s trade ministry did not immediately respond to a Reuters email seeking comment.

-Trump’s remarks could further worsen a trade row that has led to tit-for-tat tariffs from India and the United States and created an unease over the depth of their security alliance.

-U.S. Secretary of State Mike Pompeo, who was in New Delhi on Wednesday, sought to reduce heightened trade tension with India, promising a renewed focus on negotiating better ties, but giving few specifics of how they would overcome disputes over trade and investment.
+Trump’s tweet came hours after U.S. Secretary of State Mike Pompeo left New Delhi after meeting Modi.
+Pompeo had said the nations were “friends who can help each other all around the world” and the current differences were expressed “in the spirit of friendship”.

+In one tweet, though, Trump may have badly undermined Pompeo’s efforts to reduce friction between the two countries.

-Trump scrapped trade privileges for India under the Generalized System of Preferences (GSP), under which New Delhi was the biggest beneficiary that allowed duty-free exports of up to $5.6 billion.
+Trump in May scrapped trade privileges for India under the Generalized System of Preferences (GSP), under which New Delhi was the biggest beneficiary that allowed duty-free exports of up to $5.6 billion.

 India initially issued an order in June last year to raise import taxes as high as 120% on a slew of U.S. items, incensed by Washington’s refusal to exempt it from higher steel and aluminum tariffs.

 But New Delhi repeatedly delayed raising tariffs as the two nations engaged in trade talks.
-Trade between them stood at about $142.1 billion in 2018.
+Trade between them was worth $142.1 billion in 2018, with India having a surplus of $24.2 billion.

+The relationship took a big hit with India’s sudden introduction of new e-commerce rules for foreign investors in February.

+That angered the United States which saw a protectionist New Delhi effort to help small traders at the expense of U.S. firms such as Walmart and Amazon.com Inc.

+Companies such as Mastercard and Visa have also been battling Indian central bank rules that mandate them to store their data only in India.

-Reporting by Neha Dasgupta; additional reporting by Clarence Fernandez in Singapore; editing by Darren Schuettler
+Reporting by Neha Dasgupta; additional reporting by Clarence Fernandez in Singapore; Editing by Darren Schuettler and Martin Howell